 Section 2 applies nationally.
 Essentially, Section 2 requires that if there is racially polarized voting and if a minority opportunity district can be drawn, then it must be drawn.
 (There is a further consideration, known as the "totality of the circumstances," which involves the history of past discrimination in the jurisdiction in question.)

-Section 5 applies only to covered jurisdictions.
-These jurisdictions must clear any electoral change -- from moving a polling place to redistricting -- with the Department of Justice or the District Court of DC before it can take effect.
-(The Department of Justice is the overwhelming pathway of choice.)
-This federal oversight is intended to ensure that a change does not have a discriminatory effect.
-In the context of redistricting, Section 5 requires that the number of minority opportunity districts cannot decrease during redistricting.
+When Section 5 was operative, covered jurisdictions had to clear any electoral change -- from moving a polling place to redistricting -- with the Department of Justice or the District Court of DC before it can take effect.
+(The Department of Justice was the overwhelming pathway of choice.)
+This federal oversight was intended to ensure that a change does not have a discriminatory effect.
+In the context of redistricting, Section 5 required that the number of minority opportunity districts cannot decrease during redistricting.
 This is called retrogression.

 What Is Required in Practice

-In practice, Section 2 and Section 5 essentially require that at least the same number of minority opportunity districts in a previous redistricting plan must be drawn in a new redistricting plan.
-Section 5 explicitly requires this, and Section 2 has been litigated in most parts of the country.
+In practice, Section 2 essentially requires that at least the same number of minority opportunity districts in a previous redistricting plan must be drawn in a new redistricting plan.
 There are two exceptions: